Plavit/Plavit/README.md

 # Hello there 👋

 My name is Marek!
-I am a Software Engineer, Technical Team Lead and Researcher in Computer Science, Artificial intelligence, Education and I am also interested in policies and decision making in these fields.
+I am a Software Engineer, Technical Team Lead and Researcher in Computer Science, Artificial intelligence & Sustainability and I am also interested in policies and decision making in these fields.
 If you find my expertise useful, don't hesitate to [get in touch 📨](mailto:marek.szeles@gmail.com)!

 ## Some basic information about me 🤔
 ### Work 💼